-Newington's largest park includes: a baseball field, boundless playground, outdoor pool, basketball court, and a nature walking trail with a pond that's fun for turtle spotting.
+Newington's largest park includes a baseball field, a boundless playground, an outdoor pool, a basketball court, and a nature walking trail with a pond that's fun for turtle spotting.

 Elizabeth Park is on the National Register of Historic Places.
 The amazing rose garden attracts hundreds of visitors.
-On site, there is a tennis court, ball fields, a playground and plenty of gardens to walk through.
-This is the perfect place for a picnic.
+On site, there is a tennis court, ball fields, a playground, and plenty of gardens to stroll through.